 “Knk ku klaim kukself ak ghod. kan’t yu fiker out.”, the madman squawked.

 Kill him.
 The voice bellowed in the mind of the god.
 Ignoring the voice, the being stared at the man for a while trying to read him.
 The man’s head was lolling around his neck, while his long rusty hair fluttered in the wind.
-His hair gave the impression that it hadn’t seen water for some time, his smell certainly reinforced the fact and the turban that was usually used to cover his rust-colored hair, was lying on the grass beneath his worn out shoes that were wading in the air desperately trying to touch the grass beneath him.
+His hair gave the impression that it hadn’t seen water for some time, his smell certainly reinforced the fact and the turban that was usually used to cover his rust-colored hair that was lying on the grass beneath his worn-out shoes that were wading in the air desperately trying to touch the grass beneath him.

 And it seemed like the man was starting to lose reign over his own body; his mouth was still set in a smirk as though frozen in time, not even a muscle on his face twitched.
 But his eyes were searching something.
 A possible way to escape perhaps.
 But wouldn’t he need to touch his feet to the ground first?